ZaneChodaniecky/NHL-Win-Predictor/README.md

 - At the conclusion of a season, please run the 'NHL Win Classification - PreProcessing.py' a final time to fully populate 'win_history.csv' and 'goalie_history.csv' for the season.
 - The data that is being used is the average statistics for a given feature over the past X games in the current season (set to 7 right now) so early season predictions may have lower accuracy until 7 games in.
 - Odds are sourced from 'the-odds-api.com'.
 This script contains my API keys, you can generate your own for free if you wish.
+- Team names and abbreviations are hardcoded in the ''NHL Win Classification - PreProcessing.py' and 'nhl_win_classification_xgboost_run' scripts but these are subject to change and may need to be updated.
+Especially Utah (UTH) which will get a new name for the 2025 season.

 ### Prerequisites
 - This project requires Python 3.x and the following libraries: